“Today, this Scripture passage is fulfilled in your hearing.” Luke 4:14-21.

-As we are days away from the take off point of the presidential elections with the Iowa Caucus and the New Hampshire Primary, we are roughly one-year away from the presidential inauguration.
-Yes, we must endure ten months of presidential politics, the candidates and the endless television coverage, and finally the transition to a new administration.
-One prime features of the inaugural ceremony is the formal address by the new president.
+As we are days away from the take-off point of the presidential elections with the Iowa Caucus and the New Hampshire Primary, we are roughly one-year away from the presidential inauguration.
+Yes, we must endure ten months of presidential politics, the candidates and the endless television coverage, and finally, the transition to a new administration.
+One original feature of the inaugural ceremony is the formal address by the new president.

 Some inaugural addresses have been very inspiring, with memorable lines.
 As a youngster, I recall watching on TV, President Kennedy’s address in 1961, on a cold and snowy Washington, D.C.
-Some presidential speeches have been very short, for example George Washington’s second address was a mere 135 words.
-This is in great contrast to the 1841 speech of President William Henry Harrison which was over 8,000 words and lasted two-hours; even after edits by the famed orator Daniel Webster.
+Some presidential speeches have been concise; for example, George Washington’s second address was a mere 135 words.
+This is in high contrast to the 1841 address of President William Henry Harrison, which was over 8,000 words and lasted two-hours, even after edits by the famed orator Daniel Webster.

-The best of the inaugural addresses like those of John F. Kennedy or Franklin D. Roosevelt leave important metaphors behinds.
-Such words and images put ours fears behind us and tell of a new age, an opportunity to motivate, to lead and even inspire citizens to actively participate in the work ahead.
+The best of the inaugural addresses, like those of John F. Kennedy or Franklin D. Roosevelt, leave meaningful metaphors behind.
+Such words and images put our fears behind us and tell of a new age, an opportunity to motivate, to lead, and even inspire citizens to actively participate in the work ahead.
 Such is the task of Jesus in today’s gospel.
-He asks his listeners and each of us to be active agents of his ministry of grace, healing and mercy.
+He asks his listeners and each of us to be active agents of his ministry of grace, healing, and mercy.

 Two additional aspects of today’s readings come to mind, especially this week.

-Thus we come to our community of faith, not as individual persons, simply seeking inspiration.
-But rather active participants of God’s grace — that’s why we are physically together as a Church community — present to the Lord and one another.
+Thus we come to our community of faith, not as individual persons, merely seeking inspiration.
+But active participants of God’s grace — that’s why we are physically together as a Church community — present to the Lord and one another.

-We are not only “nice people” seeking his favor but good people really doing his work and seeing him in one another — always the more difficult and time consuming task, as witnesses and servants, caring for the needs of the the most vulnerable in society.
+We are not only “nice people” seeking his favor but good people really doing his work and seeing him in one another — always the more time-consuming and challenging task, as witnesses and servants, caring for the needs of the most vulnerable in society.

-Earlier today, in Rome Pope Francis presided at the Christian Unity celebration at the Saint Paul’s Basilica.
-At this interfaith gathering, the pope gives witness to the ideal of our gospel that calls all Christians to the common work despite historical missteps, conflicts and religious claims.
-God’s grace, and our works healing and mercy are too vital, too important for souls in need, so despite our differences, the work of the gospel and of Christ must be paramount.
+Earlier today, in Rome, Pope Francis presided at the Christian Unity celebration at Saint Paul’s Basilica.
+At this interfaith gathering, the pope gives witness to the ideal of our gospel that calls all Christians to the joint work despite historical missteps, conflicts, and religious claims.
+God’s grace and our works healing and mercy are too vital, too crucial for souls in need, so despite our differences, the work of the gospel and of Christ must be paramount.

-Pope Francis apologized for Catholic mistreatment of other Christians, and stated: “We cannot undo what was done in the past, but we don’t want to allow the weight of past sins to pollute our relationship, [since] the mercy of God will renew our relations.”
+Pope Francis apologized for the Catholic mistreatment of other Christians.
+He stated: “We cannot undo what was done in the past, but we don’t want to allow the weight of past sins to pollute our relationship, [since] the mercy of God will renew our relations.”

-As a sign of unity, strength and vigor, the pope asks us to value one another’s contribution and draw inspiration from our common efforts on behalf of the gospel.
+As a sign of unity, strength, and vigor, the pope asks us to value one another’s contribution and draw inspiration from our shared efforts on behalf of the gospel.

-It was announced, at the conclusion of the Christian Unity week, that Pope Francis in October of 2016 will travel to Lund, Sweden to participate in an interfaith convocation that will mark the 500th anniversary of Reformation.
+It was announced, after the Christian Unity week, that Pope Francis, in October of 2016, will travel to Lund, Sweden, to participate in an interfaith convocation that will mark the 500th anniversary of Reformation.

-Concluding his remarks to the thousands of people in the Paul the VI hall, Pope Francis prayed that the Lord would help all Christians to grow in that unity “which is greater than what divides us” and “together, we may respond to his call to share with others, especially with the poor and forgotten of our world, the gift of divine mercy which we ourselves have received.”
+Concluding his remarks, Pope Francis prayed that the Lord would help all Christians to grow in that unity, “which is greater than what divides us.”
+He added, “Together, we may respond to his call to share with others, especially with the poor and forgotten of our world, the gift of divine mercy which we have received.”

 Take note, the image of Christ (above) comes from the main altar of the “Church of Our Lady” Cathedral in Copenhagen, Denmark, pictured below.